dbasrai/dbasrai.github.io/shrek_instructions.md

 `cd ../../../home/abs9091/dlc_folder` -> again i think this is rght, but not sure

+## edit config.yaml
+`vim config.yaml`

+edit the project_path, and video_path.

+##edit permissions for resnet
+this is a weird step you have to do once per docker container.

+`cd usr/local/lib/python3.6/dist-packages/deeplabcut/pose_estimation_tensorflow/models/pretrained/`

+`sudo download.sh`

+`sudo chown YOUR_USERNAME:YOUR_USERNAME resnet_v1_50.ckpt`

 # Start ipython, tmux, and training

 ## Start tmux